Tropical cyclones in 2025: July

-July was abnormally active compared to the previous year, featuring 18 systems, with only 12 of them being named; this month includes Mun, Danas, Chantal, Nari, Wipha, Francisco, Co-may, Krosa, Iona, Keli, Gil, and Bailu with Iona being the strongest in the month of July.
+July was abnormally active compared to the previous year, featuring eighteen systems, with twelve of them being named; this month includes Mun, Danas, Chantal, Nari, Wipha, Francisco, Co-May, Krosa, Iona, Keli, Gil, and Bailu with Iona being the strongest in the month of July.
 Flossie became the second major hurricane in the Northern Hemisphere, which had formed in June and persisted into the current month.
 Mun had formed in the open Pacific Ocean with an erratic path, while Danas dropped heavy rain across Taiwan.
 Chantal moved up north, affecting the Carolinas.
-Nari made landfall on Hokkaido whilst weakening, and Wipha moved toward China, the remnants of Wipha concentrated into a depression over North Indian Ocean and became BOB 04.
-Also, notably, Tropical Depression 01 formed in the South-West Indian Ocean on July 16, becoming the first tropical depression or stronger there in July since 2016.
-Wipha, Francisco, and Co-may enhanced the southwest monsoon, producing floods in Philippines slightly similar to Gaemi in 2024.
-Co-may formed north of the Philippines and striked Pangasinan since 2009, due to interaction with Francisco which caused to loop northeast towards the Ilocos Region.
-In the Central Pacific, Hurricane Iona and Tropical Storm Keli formed in the Central Pacific.
+Nari made landfall on Hokkaido whilst weakening, and Wipha moved toward China, and its remnants concentrated into a depression over North Indian Ocean and became BOB 04.
+Also, notably, Tropical Depression 01 formed in the South-West Indian Ocean on July 16, becoming the first tropical cyclone to form there in July since 2016.
+Wipha, Francisco, and Co-May enhanced the southwest monsoon, producing floods in Philippines slightly similar to Gaemi in 2024.
+Co-May formed north of the Philippines and became the strongest typhoon to strike Pangasinan since 2009, due to interaction with Francisco which caused it to loop northeast towards the Ilocos Region.
+In the Central Pacific, Hurricane Iona and Tropical Storm Keli formed in rapid succession.
 Iona strengthened to a major hurricane.
-Hurricane Gil formed in the Eastern Pacific while Tropical Storm Bailu formed in the West Pacific on July 31 and both of them persisted into the next month, August.
+Hurricane Gil formed in the Eastern Pacific while Tropical Storm Bailu formed in the Western Pacific on July 31, and both of them persisted into August.